Transferring your files from one Mac to another is really easy with Migration Assistant. But what happens when you run into a problem?

 The Migration Assistant app has been around for years and is pretty reliable.

-But, it can stall or get stuck in the middle of the transfer process.
+But, it can stall, get stuck.
+Or seem to take forever, in the middle of the transfer process.

 And there you are.

 Frustrated and wondering if there’s something wrong with your Mac computer.
 Or is this just how long these transfers take?

 Luckily here are some tips that will help you troubleshoot any issues you might be having.

 Migration Assistant on a Mac can transfer your data from an old Mac.
 To a newer Mac, like an M1 Mac in several ways.

 - Direct Mac to Mac over Ethernet.
 By Ethernet cable

 - Mac to Mac over USB.
 Using your Mac’s USB ports and a USB Cable